isledecomp/LEGOIslandRebuilder/README.md

 $ ninja
 ```

+<i>Note: For unknown reasons, the text rendering may break after recompilation.
+To fix this, you will need to perform a clean build.</i>

 <sub>*While using a modern compiler for building is possible, there are no guarantees that Rebuilder will continue to function on older operating systems.</sub>

 ## Usage